 - Vietri sul Mare

-You can drive by car making several stops visiting all these amazing places.
-If you don’t have much time and can’t visit all of them, do not miss Amalfi, Atrani, Ravello and Positano.
+You can drive a car making several stops visiting all these amazing places.
+If you don’t have much time and can’t visit all of them, do not miss Amalfi, Atrani, Ravello, and Positano.

 A boat trip down the coast is an unforgettable experience.
 You can visit the Isle of Capri which is just 30 minutes from Sorrento, or the Caves Smeralda (Emerald Grotto) just 10 minutes from Amalfi.